StevenDavid/lambda-layer-tokenization/README.md

  1. Access to the above mentioned AWS services within AWS Account
  2. Familiarity with **python**  programming language is recommended as the application code is written in python.

- **Note** - It is recommended to save the output values from the steps to some TextEditor for use in later steps.
+ **TIP** - It is recommended to save the output values from the steps to some TextEditor for use in later steps.

  ## Architecture Diagram
  ![Architecture](images/Lambda-Layer.png)